 Jenny has two children, Jackson and Grace, and two stepsons, Connor and Sean.
-The oldest three are currently attending college and her daughter, Grace, is a Junior in high school.
+The oldest three are currently attending college and her daughter, Grace, is a recent high school graduate.
 Her husband, Bob, supplies her with constant love and laughter.

 Carissa graduated from San Diego State University with a degree in Television, Film, and New Media Production.
 After embarking on a solo journey across the country, she found herself longing to protect the outdoors she holds so dear and is now pursuing a degree in Fisheries and Wildlife Sciences.

 She has spent her life surrounded by children and takes great joy in watching their curiosity thrive from their own playful imagination.
 It's her goal to help guide children on their path of development through play-based learning in hopes of a brighter future.